Poets & Quants is one of the most popular sites around for prospective MBA students.

-There's also the possibility that the "HBS Guru" who writes the articles is not providing consistent judgment / assessment of submitted profiles
+There's also the possibility that "HBS Guru" who writes the articles that served as the ground truth for the model is not providing consistent judgment / assessment of submitted profiles.

 Lastly, we have to think back to the actual raw source of data.
-A person, albeit a qualified person, is making their best guess at someone's chance of getting into an MBA program based off of limited data provided by readers of the column.
+A person, albeit an allegedly qualified person, is making their best guess at someone's chance of getting into an MBA program based off of limited data provided by readers of the column.
 In an ideal situation the ground truth from which the model was trained would be real MBA admissions data associated with full application packets.
-But, until that mythical dataset exists, we're stuck with this...
+But, until that mythical dataset exists, we're stuck with things like this...
 Making a model that guesses your chances to get into business school based on data that is really just another person's guess at other people's chances to get into business school, based on data that probably doesn't even contain enough information to answer that question in real life...
-So, basically its a crapshoot.
+So, essentially it really is just a crapshoot.

 And to zoom out some more, even the fancy people sitting at the admissions table are guessing about the potential of applicants to be successful based on the limited information provided in an application.
 And realllyyy if you think about it, getting an MBA is just a feature/signal that other employers/investors/interested parties use to guess at how smart/capable you are..